enkiv2/fern/README.md

 ## Flaws

 Sometimes, the mastodon API doesn't give us as many messages as we ask for, or truncates the range.
 If you don't use fern for a couple days, you're liable to miss notifications.
-There must be some way to get around this, since the mastodon web client seems to be able to show arbitrarily many messages.
+Using the page facility can get around this, & in the future fetch ought to use it.

 Fern isn't heavily tested on python3, and switching between python 2 and python 3 with the same configuration and cache can cause problems.
 Specifically, it can corrupt your cache, because of some changes to how strings work that are too hairy for me to fully understand.